 It is no secret that I like Nutella.
 I made my own, turned it into cupcakes, made ice cream…I love the stuff!
 I have been thinking about making no bake cookies with Nutella for awhile.
 But then I ran out of the homemade stuff.
 Now that school is starting though, I need to have cookies in the freezer for my son to take in his lunch.
 Well, I don’t have to, but I like to put a little treat in his lunch for him.
 No bake cookies are one of his favorite, the freeze well, and come together in about 10 minutes.
 So they are a win all around in my book.
+And if there could be anything easier than a no bake cookie, it would be a no bake bar.

-- 2 cups Sugar
+- 2 cups granulated sugar

-- ½ cup Milk
+- 1/2 cup milk

-- ½ cup Nutella
+- 1/2 cup Nutella

-- In a heavy saucepan, bring the sugar, cocoa, butter and milk to a boil.
+- In a heavy saucepan, bring the sugar, cocoa, butter and milk to a full boil.
 Boil for 1 minute.
-Then add in Nutella, vanilla, and oatmeal.
-Pour mixture into an 8×8 pan, or drop by the spoonful onto a lined cookie sheet.
-Put in fridge to harden.

 - I think they are best eaten cold, so I always keep mine in the fridge.
 Enjoy!